 29. A 60-year-old patient has been admitted and is showing signs of fever, diaphoresis, use of accessory muscles, and a respiratory rate or 22 breaths/min.
 Auscultation revealed rhonchi in the lower lobes.
 Which of the following would you suspect?

 A. Heart attack

 C. COPD exacerbation

 D. Bacterial pneumonia

 30. You have a patient that complains of left-sided chest pain while receiving mechanical ventilation.
-While assessing the patient, you note tachypnea, a weak and thready pulse, tracheal deviation to the right, and decreased breath sounds and hyperresonance on the left.
+While assessing the patient, you note tachypnea, a weak and thready pulse, tracheal deviation to the right, decreased breath sounds, and hyperresonance on the left.
 Which of the following would you recommend?